tangkunyin/react-native-template-youui/README.md

+# The scaffold for react-native

-# YouUI && MobX React Native Template
+> YouUI and MobX React Native Template

-It's an experienced template for a new react native project with youui and mobx architecture from react-native-template-youui.
+It's an experienced template for a new react native project with youui and mobx architecture.

 ## 1. Prepare